Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Resonances in the closed upper half plane

-which has the same principal part as $\alpha^2\Delta_X$, hence is principally a $0$-Laplacian; thus, we can apply Mazzeo's result on unique continuation at infinity \cite{MazzeoUniqueContinuation} to conclude that the rapidly vanishing $v_T$ must in fact vanish identically.
+which has the same principal part as $\alpha^2\Delta_X$ (computed with respect to the metric $h$), hence is principally a $0$-Laplacian; thus, we can apply Mazzeo's result \cite[Theorem~(13)]{MazzeoUniqueContinuation} on unique continuation at infinity for elliptic second order 0-differential operators such as~\eqref{Eq0} to conclude that the rapidly vanishing $v_T$ must in fact vanish identically.

 We thus have proved $d_X u_T=0$.
 Since $u_T$ satisfies \eqref{EqNonZeroEqn2}, we deduce that $u_T$ itself satisfies

 thus repeating the above argument shows that this implies $u_T=0$, hence $u=0$, and the proof is complete. \end{proof}